louislam/uptime-kuma/ansible/README.md

 # Ansible Playbook to install uptime kuma using docker

-This playbook comes with three roles
+This playbook comes with three tags

+1. requirements (will install anything needed to make next parts working)
-1. docker (to install docker)
+2. docker (to install docker)
-2. nginx (to install nginx using docker with ssl)
+3. nginx (to install nginx using docker with ssl)
-3. uptime kuma (to install uptime kuma using docker)
+4. uptime kuma (to install uptime kuma using docker)

 To see more info see docker-compose, tasks and config files I will try to make this readme better